rust-lang/rfcs/text/0000-cargo-rustup-discovery.md

 To disable the ownership requirement, the "safe directories" option provides a way to specify which directories are allowed to be accessed, or to turn off the constraint entirely.

+The method for setting the safe directories option depends on whether you are using rustup and/or cargo.
+When using rustup, most users should typically configure the setting via rustup described below.
+If you are not using rustup, then the cargo configuration described below should be used.
+The `RUSTUP_SAFE_DIRECTORIES` environment variable applies to both programs.

 ### Cargo safe directories config

 The `safe.directories` Cargo config option is an array of strings of directories where the ownership check is not enforced.